uio-cels/genomicgraphcoords/README.md

 # How to run the gene experiments

-## Experiment 1: Se relationship between genes on alt loci and main chromosomes on GRCh38
+### Experiment 1: Se relationship between genes on alt loci and main chromosomes on GRCh38
+In this experiment, we create a simple graph from GRCh38 by merging the "flanking regions" of the alternatice loci with the main path.
+We then represent ensembl/refseq genes on this graph.
+Follow this steps to reproduce the experiment:

 ```
 python3 ...
 ....
 ....
 ```

-# Experiment 2: Representing genes by multi-path intervals on GRCh38
+### Experiment 2: Representing genes by multi-path intervals on GRCh38
+In this experiment, we create a more complex graph by ....

 ```
 ...
 ..